PDMLab/pino-aws-cloudwatch/README.md

 ### Arbitrary logs

-Technically `pino-cloudwatch` can send any object mode stream to CloudWatch Logs.
+Technically `pino-aws-cloudwatch` can send any object mode stream to CloudWatch Logs.
 This includes *any* text-based log file.
 For example: tailing a standard log file like nginx access.log.

 ## Test
 ```